 Free things to do in Halls Gap

 In the main street of Halls Gap, you will find 2 recreation areas for you to relax.
-There is a park with playground facilities, toilet and BBQs.
+There is a park with an adventure playground, toilet and BBQs.
 Included in this area is the Halls Gap swimming pool which is open in the summer months (There is a small entrance fee).

 On the opposite side of the road is a green space that sits alongside the creek that runs through town.
 This area is very popular with families as the local bakery and the ice cream parlour are located there.
 Here you can sit and have a picnic while enjoying the native animals that gather around for the scraps.